PBarde2002/Notification-Of-Birthdays/README.md

 ![WhatsApp Image 2021-12-14 at 23 15 27](https://user-images.githubusercontent.com/81550605/146068320-2eb099d3-0b4e-4bd8-9128-3d4c2060ed32.jpeg)

 # Future Ideas
 The website can be able to send any message like company reminders,birthday wishes,exam reminders on whatsapp groups.
+We can develop the same for sending mails,and also messages on other social networking sites.

 # My stack
 Flask,python,html,css